sde1000/python-dali/dali/driver/hasseb_firmware/README.md

 * Bytes 8-10: Data bytes sent to DALI bus.

-XXX I haven't finished assigning data to bits and bytes in this section yet!
-What do we need?

-* Frame length 0-31  (for 1-32 bits)  (4 bits)
-* Expect reply?
-(1 bit)
-* Transmitter settling time in multiples of 0.1ms (8 bits)
-* Send twice settling time in multiples of 0.1ms (8 bits)
-* Frame data (up to 32 bits)

-The device responds with a transmission report.
-If sending twice, responds with TWO transmission reports.
-(NB no reply is expected when sending twice.)

-Settling time is used to implement transactions.
-IEC 62386-101 defines a range of settling times for each "priority" in table 22, and recommends that the precise settling time for each transmission is chosen at random within the acceptable range.
-Simply specifying settling time in the command allows us to move this logic into the driver rather than having to implement it in the device.

 Reports from interface to host
 ------------------------------

-* Byte 0: preamble, alway 0xAA
+* Byte 0: preamble, always 0xAA
 * Byte 1: report type
 * Byte 2: sequence number
 * Bytes 3–9: report dependent

 Reports generated in response to a command from the host will include the sequence number of the command in byte 2.
-Reports generated otherwise (for example in response to bus activity) set byte 2 to zero.
-By convention, the host should not send a command with serial number zero.
+Reports generated otherwise (for example in response to bus activity) byte 2 is set to zero.
+Commands with sequence number zero are not   allowed from host.

-Any bits or bytes not described below should be set to zero.

 ### List of report types